Medicine and Health Facts

 In humans, the gene for six fingers is dominant over the gene for five fingers.

 In the mid-1960s, NASA's Jet Propulsion Laboratory developed digital image processing to allow computer enhancement of Moon pictures.
-Similar technology is now used by doctors and hospitals on images of organs in the human body.
+Similar technology is now used by doctors and hospitals on images of organs in the human body. (source)